miquels/webdav-server-rs/README.md

 in front of it anyway, and that frontend can implement TLS, logging, enforcing a maximum number of connections, and timeouts.

+This crate uses futures 0.3 and async/await, so it can only be compiled with rust nightly.
+The `rust-toolchain` file currently has it pinned on nightly-2019-04-07.

 ## Configuration.

 See the [example webdav-server.toml file](webdav-server.toml)